Charlotte Buckley won both the 800m and 1500m for Thames Valley Harriers. Photo: Daniel Rees

 Written by Alex Seftel

-Thames Valley Harriers began their attempt at reclaiming the National Athletics League Premiership title in strong fashion in the first match of the season in Derby.
+Thames Valley Harriers began their attempt at reclaiming the National Athletics League Premiership title in perfect style with victory in the first match of the season in Derby.

-Thames Valley’s standout performance of the day came from middle-distance runner Charlotte Buckley, who completed a brilliant 800m and 1500m double, before digging deep to help her team come second in the 4x400m relay.
+They finished a comfortable 103 points ahead of Harrow AC, with their standout performance of the day coming from middle-distance runner Charlotte Buckley, who completed a brilliant 800m and 1500m double, before digging deep to help her team come second in the 4x400m relay.

 On a sun-soaked afternoon at Moorways Stadium, Harrow made the early headlines.
 The newly-recruited NAL hammer record holder Charlotte Payne extended her stadium record with 70.10m in the first round, before coming third in the shot put and ninth in the discus.

-Great Britain international regulars like 100m runner Joy Eze and discus thrower Nick Percy helped the reigning champions build an overall lead with winning marks of 11.68 seconds and 58.67 metres respectively.
+Great Britain international regulars like 100m runner Joy Eze and discus thrower Nick Percy helped the reigning champions build an overall lead with winning marks of 11.68s and 58.67m respectively.
+Percy even threw a hammer for the first time in eight years, coming a respectable fifth place with 59.07m.

 Charlotte Payne talking to Harrow team manager Tony Bush.
 Photo: Daniel Rees.